Near Park Valley in Box Elder County, Utah — The American Mountains (Southwest)

 Erected by Department of the Interior, Bureau of Land Management.

 Topics and series.
 This historical marker is listed in this topic list: Railroads & Streetcars.
-In addition, it is included in the Transcontinental Railroad series list.
+In addition, it is included in the First Transcontinental Railroad series list.
 A significant historical year for this entry is 1869.

 Location.
 41° 44.76′ N, 113° 6.678′ W. Marker is near Park Valley, Utah, in Box Elder County.
-Marker is on Transcontinental Railroad Back Country Byway near Kelton Road, on the right when traveling west.
+It is on Transcontinental Railroad Back Country Byway near Kelton Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Park Valley UT 84329, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 14 miles of this marker, measured as the crow flies.
-Elinor (approx. 5.2 miles away); Peplin (approx. 6.2 miles away); Seco (approx. 9 miles away); Ombey (approx. 9.6 miles away); Nella Siding (approx. 9.9 miles away); Romola (approx. 13.7 miles away).
+At least 6 other markers are within 14 miles of this marker, measured as the crow flies: Elinor (approx. 5.2 miles away); Peplin (approx. 6.2 miles away); Seco (approx. 9 miles away); Ombey (approx. 9.6 miles away); Nella Siding (approx. 9.9 miles away); Romola (approx. 13.7 miles away).

-old Central Pacific Rail Road grade between Old Lucin and Promontory Summit.
+More about this marker.
+The Transcontinental Railroad Back Country Byway is a 90 mile dirt/gravel track on top of or beside the old Central Pacific Rail Road grade between Old Lucin and Promontory Summit.
 Other than markers designating old station and sidings there are few, if any, road signs identifying any of the side roads.
 Any other road names or numbers use on this marker page have been taken Google Maps which identifies the Byway variously as Golden Spike Loop Road, Old Railroad Grade Road, Salt Wells Road, etc.

 Neither are there any mileage posts, though one could do the arithmetic using the "Mile ... from San Francisco" on the markers to determine distances.
 Nor is there any mail delivery, so no street addresses either.

 Credits.
 This page was last revised on August 28, 2020.
 It was originally submitted on July 11, 2017, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 515 times since then and 16 times this year.
+This page has been viewed 1,213 times since then and 66 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 11, 2017, by Barry Swackhamer of Brentwood, California.